Bob Marley instilled a love of soccer in his daughter, Cedella. Now she’s changing the lives of women and girls in Jamaica | KRDO

 The individual and collective growth within the squad over the past four years has given Jamaica renewed confidence that it can improve on the performances from France 2019.

-“We want to go out there and we want to win,” Marley says assuredly, with Jamaica this time being drawn against Brazil, France and Panama.
-Qualifying to the knockouts will be difficult, but more history, this time a first Women’s World Cup win, is a real possibility.
+“We want to go out there and we want to win,” Marley said assuredly, with Jamaica this time being drawn against Brazil, France and Panama.
+Qualifying to the knockouts will be difficult, but the team made history in the opening match against France, winning a first ever point in the tournament after a heroic 0-0 draw.

 “It’s just beautiful to watch the game and our girls.
 They’re hyper focused, that’s one thing I can tell you and they’re going in there in warrior mode.”